 The second part covers other sites in Queensland.
 Some of the sites have clickable links which may provide more detail.
 Please email Birds Queensland if you have additional information on any of the listed sites, or have other interesting sites you would like to see added.

 Birds Queensland and Birdlife Southern Qld, in association with local councils and other bodies in South-East Queensland have put together a series of brochures highlighting locations that are good for birdwatching.

 Bird Places of Brisbane

-Our brochure produced in conjunction with the Brisbane City Council, gives details of 48 places in Brisbane, including addresses, UBD references, lists of the facilities available, ratings as birdwatching places, details of track conditions and accessibility, and notes on which birds could be seen.
-A copy can be obtained from the above organisations, Birds Queensland, or can be downloaded below.
+This brochure, produced in conjunction with the Somerset Regional Council, gives details of 39 places in the region, including directions, GPS coordinates, lists of the facilities available, details of track conditions and accessibility, and notes on which birds could be seen.
+A printed copy can be obtained from the Council or Birds Queensland, or the PDF can be downloaded below.

 Bird Places of the Gold Coast